 - Perhaps you have considered some of the very diverse views of people who describe themselves as Progressive Christians where some are working from within while others have moved beyond the confines of their own denomination.

-I have been using the internet for almost 20 years and this blog started as a web site in 2000 and has been a work-in-progress ever since.
+I have been using the internet for 20 years and this blog started as a web site in 2000 and has been a work-in-progress ever since.
 I have been able to share stories with over 2,000 people including several Anglican and Evangelical leaders and former leaders.
 My journey has taken me through and beyond Christendom.
 For me there is a significant difference between the Christian FAITH and Christendom (or the Christian RELIGION).